deannaswallow/mario-face/README.md

 ## Status

 Project is: _in progress_ <br>
-I am working on making this more mobile-friendly.
+I am working on adjusting the layout.

 ## Contact